flywheel-apps/flywheel-tutorials/bids/debug-bids-curation/Project_curation_templates.md

 ![project-curation-template_rules-where.png](pics/template/project-curation-template_rules-where.png)

 This is a list of conditions that all have to be satisfied before this rule can be executed.
 For anatomical files, first, the container has to be a file (not a project, subject, session, or acquisition, but a file) and it has to be a file attached to an acquisition.
 The file type must be NIfTI or a JSON (source code) file and the classification "Intent" must be "Structural".
-Following the RrproIn naming convention, the name must start with "anat-".
+Following the ReproIn naming convention, the name must start with "anat-".

-Here is the "initialize" section of the rule expanded with two of it's sections expanded as well, "Acq" and "Modality":
+Here is the "initialize" section of the rule expanded with two of its sections expanded as well, "Acq" and "Modality":
 ![project-curation-template_rules-initialize.png](pics/template/project-curation-template_rules-initialize.png)
 When the "where" section matches, each part of the "initialize" section is implemented.
 This is where `file.info.BIDS.Acq` is set.
 The regular expression shown is applied to the current acquisition label and the text right after the string "acq-" is used for the metadata value of `file.info.BIDS.acq`.
-This continues for all of the items in "initialize" finishing with "Modality".
-Here, `file.info.MIDS.Modality` is set the the matching pattern produced by the regular expression.
+This continues for all the items in "initialize" finishing with "Modality".
+Here, `file.info.MIDS.Modality` is set the matching pattern produced by the regular expression.
 For example, if the acquisition label is "5 - anat-T1w_acq-singleband.nii.gz" then `file.info.BIDS.Acq` would get "singleband" and `file.info.BIDS.Modality` would be "T1w".
 The subject and session are found in a similar way and the final BIDS name for the NIfTI file would be something like "sub-01_ses-01_acq-singleband_T1w.nii.gz"